 This valuation is based on assumptions adopted by the Retirement Board, in April 2019 and effective with the actuarial valuation of December 31, 2018, on the basis of an experience study covering the period January 1, 2013, through December 31, 2017.
 In April 2020, the Board voted to change the assumed annual rate of return on assets to 7.25% in connection with a revision of the Fund's investment policy.
+Minor modifications were made effective December 31, 2021, to assumptions concerning the likely return to active service of non-contributing members and members collecting workers' compensation benefits.
 We believe that these assumptions are reasonable.
 The assumptions and methods used for funding purposes satisfy the requirements of all applicable Actuarial Standards of Practice.
 The same actuarial assumptions are used for financial reporting by and for the Fund under GASB Statements 67 and 68.